BenJaminJackson1/BenJaminJackson1/README.md

-#  About Me:
+#  HELLO!:
-Hello!
 My name is Benjamin Jackson.
-I am currently a CS student at University of Pittsburgh.
+I am currently a CS student at the University of Pittsburgh.
 You can reach me at benjaminjjackson92@gmail.com